qkzk/fm/development.md

 - [x] refactoring: remove many PathBuf, String, to_owned, clone... and other heap allocation.
       I tried to use as many reference as I could.
 - [x] userscache.
 Cache users & group at launch.
 Refresh them when refreshing views.
+- [x] show . & .. in normal display

 ## TODO